oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 11. PDB Provisioning perform the following actions:

-        a.
-Create database roles and PDB
+    *  Create database roles and PDB

-        b.
-Create a resource plan based on the workload size
+    *  Create a resource plan based on the workload size

-        c.
-Create and register the database
+    *  Create and register the database

     The request should take less than 7 minutes to complete.